 The bill will protect businesses, governments, health providers and healthcare institutions from prospective frivolous lawsuits stemming from a public health emergency.
 Specifically, the bill will increase the burden of proof to “clear and convincing” of “willful misconduct or gross negligence” for actions or omissions taken in “good faith”.
 The liability protection will last in perpetuity from and after March 11, 2020.

 HB2454: TELEHEALTH; HEALTH CARE PROVIDERS; REQUIREMENTS

 UPDATE: HB2454 was signed into law by Governor Ducey on May 5.

-The bill requires non-ERISA commercial insurers to reimburse for audio-visual telehealth services at the same rate as in-person services and audio-only behavioral health encounters.
-It prohibits restrictions where telehealth services can be provided.
+The bill requires non-ERISA commercial insurers reimburse for audio-visual telehealth encounters at the same rate as in-person encounters and audio-only behavioral health encounters.
+It prohibits restrictions on where telehealth services can be provided.
 The bill also requires ADHS to develop a three-year pilot program allowing the delivery of at-home acute care services provided by hospitals in coordination with licensed home health professionals.

 UPDATE: SB1604 was signed into law on April 5.